How to Improve Sales to Delivery Handoffs

 Won deals arrive in ops without the right notes, status, or owner.

-The delivery team has to ask sales for missing details after the handoff.
+The delivery team has to ask sales for missing details after the handover.

 Finance and reporting are updated later, so different teams work from different versions of the truth.